3DR Solo, have a great onboard computer, the IMX6 runs Yocto Linux : link to the Linux source: https://github.com/OpenSolo/imx6-linux

 It can be fully configured using an FTDI cable (or any USB<>Serial cable with RX,TX and DTR signal- DTR is only used to enter the bootloader, and only useful for flashing, although it is possible to flash it without DTR too)

-All firmware versions apply to all BMSOne hardware versions, unless stated otherwise.
+All firmware versions apply to all BMSOne hardware versions unless stated otherwise.

 Windows users need drivers for the serial<>USB cable, avrdude application: http://download.savannah.gnu.org/releases/avrdude/avrdude-6.3-mingw32.zip and the firmware (download link below).
 Extract both firmware and avrdude to the same directory.
-Then replace the “/dev/ttyUSB0” in the example command with the “COMx” name of your serial port, and execute the command.

 Please note that the programming protocol is Arduino compatible just enough to make it work with avrdude, but it’s not fully Arduino compatible as a bootloader, (and much smaller).